 VolunteerConnect was founded as Hands On Helpers in 1998 by a group of long-time community volunteers who were frustrated by the difficulty of finding suitable volunteer opportunities.
 Since its founding, the organization has evolved in three general historical phases.

 At first, Hands On Helpers was a clearinghouse for volunteer opportunities in greater Mercer County.
-The organization maintained a free online service that provided information about volunteer opportunities with local nonprofit organizations.
-Over the years, our online service referred thousands of volunteers to opportunities in nonprofits in greater Mercer County, ranging from “done-in-a-day” projects to activities requiring ongoing commitment.
+A free online service provided information about volunteer opportunities at local nonprofit organizations.
+Over the years, this online service referred thousands of volunteers to opportunities in nonprofits in greater Mercer County, ranging from “done-in-a-day” projects to activities requiring ongoing commitment.

 In the second phase, the organization moved beyond a mere matching service for volunteers.
 We began to offer volunteer management training and professional development workshops to help nonprofit organizations recruit, utilize, retain, and recognize volunteers.
 Other new services provided outreach to orient volunteers and potential nonprofit board members, help corporations improve employee volunteer programs, and recognize outstanding community volunteers.
 To better describe these evolving services, Hands On Helpers was renamed VolunteerConnect in 2009.

 - Through LeadershipConnect, we provide resources, networking opportunities, and workshops to help nonprofits improve critical operations and services.
-Membership in LeadershipConnect includes forums explicitly for executive directors, giving them the opportunity to interact, discuss topics of their choosing, and share best practices with peers.
-Members also have access to workshops for executive directors and volunteer managers, while non-members may attend individual workshops for a small fee.
-Quarterly forums and workshops have covered topics such as managing social media and solving volunteer management challenges.
+LeadershipConnect includes forums explicitly for executive directors, giving them the opportunity to interact, discuss topics of their choosing, and share best practices with peers.
+Workshops for volunteer managers and other nonprofit staff cover topics such as managing social media and solving volunteer management challenges.

-By matching skilled volunteers to specific organizational needs, providing resources and workshops on key operations and services, and phasing in new projects consistent with our mission, VolunteerConnect will continue to promote volunteerism to expand the reach, impact, and capacity of community organizations in greater Mercer County.
+By training professionals for nonprofit board service, matching skilled volunteers to specific organizational needs, and providing workshops on key operations and services, VolunteerConnect continues to promote volunteerism to expand the reach, impact, and capacity of community organizations in greater Mercer County.